petrk94/ownhealthrecord/README.md

 Open the install.php in your browser and type in your MySQL/Mariadb credentials, afterwards these are written in the db_connection.php file and you get forwarded to the application.

+## Current Functionality
+* Medical-Record.php - here you can write down your personal medical record and get it    displayed what was saved in the database.

+* Doctors-list.php - here you can see all your doctors contact information as well the    threatment time, so you will not forget when you was there and how long the doctor has cared about your health like, Threatment period 01.2018 - 10.2018.

 ## Screenshot
 ![alt Screenshot of functional medical record](https://github.com/petrk94/ownhealthrecord/blob/master/ownhealthrecord_medrecord_dashboard.png)